yig/GMU-CS425/README.md

     set_rundir("$(projectdir)")
 ```

 (I used to instead recommend the following snippet to copy `assets` next to the executable.
-It's a waste of space and makes it harder to implement live reloading.)
+I no longer do.
+It's duplicates disk space, requires you to run `xmake` each time you change an asset, and makes it harder to implement live reloading.
+I'm leaving the snippet here in case you want or need it for scenarios in which you don't run using `xmake run`.)

 ```
     -- Copy assets